-- 10. The FRC may impose a Financial Penalty pursuant to section 1225D and 1225E of the Act, if a Recognised Body: - a. breaches any Requirement; and/or - b. has not complied with any Enforcement Measure imposed by the FRC pursuant to section 1225 of the Act. - 11.
-The FRC will usually consider a Financial Penalty: - a.
-Where the non-compliance is repeated or continuing; and/or - b.
-In order to deter future non-compliance by the Recognised Body in breach or by other Recognised Bodies. - 12.
-The FRC may but will not usually impose a Financial Penalty where: - a.
-The Recognised Body complied with the Requirement (in respect of which a Financial Penalty is being considered) before the FRC has issued a Notice of Proposed Penalty;
+- 12. The FRC is empowered to impose a Financial Penalty pursuant to section 1225D and 1225E of the Act, if a Recognised Body: - a. breaches a Requirement; and/or - b. has not complied with any Enforcement Measure imposed by the FRC pursuant to section 1225 of the Act. - 13.
+The FRC will usually only consider imposing a Financial Penalty in addition to other Enforcement Measures in exceptional circumstances and where: - a. the non-compliance has been repeated or is continuing; - b. a Direction or Compliance Order has not been or would not be sufficient to address the non-compliance in question; and/or - c. it is considered that imposing a Financial Penalty is reasonable, proportionate and justified in the aim of achieving satisfactory compliance by the Recognised Body with the breached Requirement and/or in deterring future non-compliance by the Recognised Body or by other Recognised Bodies.

-- b.
-The Recognised Body complied with the Requirement in respect of which a Direction was issued before the FRC has issued a Notice of Proposed Direction. - 13.
-The FRC may, but will not usually, impose a Financial Penalty in isolation (i.e. without a Direction or Compliance Order) as it will normally be in the public interest for any non-compliance warranting the imposition of a Financial Penalty to be accompanied by some corrective action.
+- 14. The FRC will not usually impose a Financial Penalty: - a. where the Recognised Body complied with the Requirement (in respect of which a Financial Penalty is being considered) before the FRC issued a Notice of Proposed Penalty; - b. where the Recognised Body complied with the Requirement in respect of which a Direction was issued before the FRC issued a Notice of Proposed Direction; - c. in isolation (i.e. without a Direction or Compliance Order) as it will normally be in the public interest for any non-compliance warranting the imposition of a Financial Penalty to be accompanied by some corrective action. - 15.
+Financial Penalties imposed and collected by the FRC will be collected on behalf of and held for the account of the Secretary of State.